 Key milestones/deadlines

-Lenders to invite in-scope customers who had not previously complained: Invites to be sent within 6 months of scheme start.
+It is expected that lenders will still be required to invite in-scope customers who had not previously complained, with invites to be sent within 6 months of scheme start.
 Customers then have up to 6 months to opt-in.

 Strategic considerations for firms